DCAN-Labs/cdni-brain/docs/pipelines.md

 -w /work
 ```

-## 2. NiBabies
+## 2. Infant-fMRIprep (aka NiBabies)

 Read: [NiBabies ReadTheDocs site](https://nibabies.readthedocs.io/en/latest/)

 NiBabies is a robust pre-processing MRI and fMRI workflow that is also a part of the NiPreps family.
 NiBabies is designed and optimized for human infants between 0-2 years old.
 For more information on NiBabies code, see [here](https://github.com/nipreps/nibabies).
-For in-depth usage information, one can utilize [this google doc](https://docs.google.com/document/d/1PW8m1tWWqqgKCAJ9XLpJ5tycPB5gqFodrnvNOIavTAA/edit) or see the [Read the Docs here](https://nibabies.readthedocs.io/en/latest/installation.html).
+For in-depth usage information, see the [Read the Docs here](https://nibabies.readthedocs.io/en/latest/usage.html).

-62. Preferred flags:
+1. Preferred flags:

-    - `--participant-label \` : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)
+    * `--participant-label \` : a space delimited list of participant identifiers or a single identifier (the sub- prefix can be removed)

-    - `--age-months \`: used to specify the age in months of the participant that is being processed
+    * `--age-months \`: used to specify the age in months of the participant that is being processed

-    - `--session-id \`: when running a subject with multiple sessions, need to specify which session is being processed as well as the age
+    * `--session-id \`: when running a subject with multiple sessions, need to specify which session is being processed as well as the age

-    - `--derivatives /derivatives \` : NiBabies will use a segmentation from the segmentation pipeline (pre-postBIBSnet).
+    * `--derivatives /derivatives \` : NiBabies will use a segmentation from the segmentation pipeline (pre-postBIBSnet).
 This flag is used to clarify that the precomputed segmentation directory is being utilized.

-    - `--cifti-output 91k \` : Possible choices: 91k, 170k.
+    * `--cifti-output 91k \` : Possible choices: 91k, 170k.
 Output preprocessed BOLD as a CIFTI-dense time series.
 Optionally, the number of grayordinate can be specified (default is 91k, which equates to 2mm resolution).
 Default: False

-    - `-vv \` : level 2 verbose log output, useful for troubleshooting
+    * `-vv \` : level 2 verbose log output, useful for troubleshooting

-    - `--nprocs 32 \` : maximum number of threads across all processes
+    * `--nprocs 32 \` : maximum number of threads across all processes

-    - `--omp-nthreads 3 \` : maximum number of threads per-process
+    * `--omp-nthreads 3 \` : maximum number of threads per-process

-    - `-w /work` : used to specify a working directory within the container’s filesystem, named _/work_.
+    * `-w /work` : used to specify a working directory within the container’s filesystem, named _/work_.

-63. If an error is encountered, document it [here](https://docs.google.com/document/d/16qSEPV1_FHOHBq2eJOuZLqISv-0zCbpOJQ7HesEQCv4/edit#heading=h.13assk4h50o4).
-Also, see [Troubleshooting](troubleshooting.md#nibabies-and-fmriprep).
+2. If an error is encountered, check for a solution on the [troubleshooting page](troubleshooting.md#nibabies-and-fmriprep) and consider creating a [Github issue](https://github.com/DCAN-Labs/cdni-brain/issues) or adding it yourself if your error is not there.

-64. Example command:
+3. Example command:

 ```
 module load singularity